TriadGroupPlc/kubernetes-nginx-reverseproxy/README.md

 # Nginx/Kubernetes Reverse proxy configuration

-This Example demonstrates a simple nginx reverse-proxy configuration that can be used in a local Kubernetes deployment (e.g Docker for Windows)
+This Example demonstrates a simple nginx reverse-proxy configuration that can be used in a local Kubernetes deployment (e.g Docker for Windows).
+The https://github.com/kubernetes/ingress-nginx image is used from https://quay.io/repository/kubernetes-ingress-controller/nginx-ingress-controller?tab=info

 The instructions were adapted from hackernoon.com/setting-up-nginx-ingress-on-kubernetes-2b733d8d2f45